Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/40-Validation.md

 * String size must not be smaller than `1`.
 Occurs if length is set to `0`.
 * String size must be larger than minimum length.
 If you set a minimum length it must not be larger than the actual field length.
+* String length for bic numbers must be at least `12` chars.
+Occurs if you activate the `bic` property for a field with a length smaller than `12`.
 * String length for credit card numbers must be at least `20` chars.
 Occurs if you activate the `credit card` property for a field with a length smaller than `20`.
 * String length for country codes must be at least `2` chars.
 Occurs if you activate the `country` property for a field with a length smaller than `2`.
 * String length for currency codes must be at least `3` chars.
 Occurs if you activate the `currency` property for a field with a length smaller than `3`.